 Afternoon teacher supervision finishes at 3.25 pm.
-Children who are collected by their parents wait in the undercroft area, those doing drive-thru wait supervised in the shaded area.
-Teachers are rostered to supervise these children until 3.25 pm each afternoon.
+Children who are collected by their parents wait in the undercroft area, those doing drive-through wait supervised in the shaded area.
+Teachers are rostered to supervise these children until 3.25pm each afternoon.